prologin/concours-site/README.md

 Don't put any file in `prologin/static/`.
 All the static files must be located in their application's static folder (eg: `prologin/team/static/team/`).
 If you uses the internal web server everything will work just fine.
 On production servers, you should use `python manage.py collectstatic` to populate `prologin/static/` with the static files.

+## Loading dummy data

+In order to test the website, you can load dummy data using `python manage.py fill_db type [type...]` `type` can be `all` or n of the following values:

+* users
+* news
+* team

+To avoid dependencies issues, you should always specify the type in this order.
+Using `all` is safer.

 ## Tips and tricks

 * On recent systems using Python 3 as default, replace all `python` invocation by `python2` or equivalent.